-Examiners will examine cases with appropriate media for image viewing and evaluating.
+Accreditation examiners will examine cases with appropriate media for image viewing and evaluating.

-5. Additional Photographic Documentation for all Cases
+5. Additional Photographic Documentation for Case V (Technique Case)

-Additional documentation is required to demonstrate the technique that was utilized to complete all cases.
-The following RAW images must be included with the submission of all cases.
-These steps are to be documented in the written report.
+Additional documentation is required to demonstrate the technique that was utilized to complete the direct resin veneer case.
+The following RAW images must be included with the submission of Case Type 5.
+These steps are also to be documented in the written report.